 Not much, you?

-I’m gonna work on a short animation project with a friend all night ,) Thanks a lot Jonah !
+I’m gonna climb a tree.
+Thanks a lot Jonah !